ftrader/bitcoinfork-collaborative-spec/design.md

 other files will be extracted into MVF-BU specific common files:

 - default value for post-fork network port
+- message start bytes to use for P2P protocol messages after fork activation

 See 5.1.1 (TODO: check reference accuracy) for description of the common files.

+####5.2.2 Change of network message start bytes at fork activation (MVHF-BU-DES-NSEP-2)

+The following network message start bytes (netmagic) will be used for P2P messages once the fork has activated:

+- mainnet:    0xf9, 0xbe, 0xb4, 0xd9
+- testnet:    0x0b, 0x11, 0x09, 0x07
+- regtestnet: 0xf9, 0xbe, 0xb4, 0xd9
+- nolnet:     0xfa, 0xce, 0xc4, 0xe9

+TODO: modify the above - they are currently pre-fork default placeholders

+These new netmagic values shall remain in effect even if the fork is deactivated again - the networks remain split this way.

+####5.2.3 Change of network seeds (MVHF-BU-DES-NSEP-3)

+The MVF client will use its own network peer lists for DNS and static IP peers.

+Officially released versions (incl. source-only test releases) will not contain any seeds from the existing network in their lists.

 ###5.3 Difficulty Adjustment (DIAD)